Markjmjr/DuffedUIv9/README.md

 After Shadowlands is released, this repository will be converted to the live version.

 ## Open Issues
-- Skinning for frames (charscreen, etc.) currently not available
+- Versioncheck works not correctly

 ## ToDo
-- Groups
 - Debufffilter
 - Testing